digitalbazaar/jsonld-request/README.md

 intended to provide low level support for resource loading.
 Please make sure the calling code sanitizes inputs to avoid security issues.
 Do not use this as a plain [jsonld.js][] document loader without proper protections!

+The `allow` option can assist in only enabling certain loaders.

 Commercial Support
 ------------------